The skyline in Argentina

 Important regional player:

-Argentina is Latin America's third-largest economy, with a GDP of slightly over USD 600 billion in 2022.
+Argentina is Latin America's third-largest economy, with a GDP of slightly over USD 600 billion.
 It is a member of the Mercosur trade pact, which also includes Brazil, Paraguay and Uruguay.

 Agricultural heavyweight: